spyophobia/shadowsocks-gtk-rs/README.md

 Might be incomplete and/or buggy.
 Use with caution.

-A cross-platform desktop GUI for shadowsocks-rust implemented with Druid.
+A cross-platform desktop GUI frontend for shadowsocks-rust client implemented with Druid.